sistemaon/pinescript/ideas/README.md

 > Stop closed candle can be the 1st.

 > Define a long campaing, when price crosses above the 50 MA and then the price pulls back and sits above onto MA making a bottom.
 Short campaing is reverse.

+#### Q&D

+> Since ADX helps to identify directional or fragile market movements, can it operate maxs and mins?